deleonab/launch-webpage-on-ec2/README.md

 - Go to the console
 - Select the instance
-- Select Action
+- Click on Instance state
-- Terminate Instance
+- Select Terminate Instance from options

 ![ec2](./images/ec2-11.png)
 ![ec2](./images/ec2-12.png)